rishibhushan/jenkins_mcp_server/README.md

 ```
 "List all Jenkins jobs"
+"List jobs with 'backend' in the name"  - # Filter jobs containing "backend"
+"Show me all production jobs"  - # Filter jobs containing "prod"
 "Show me the last build of my-project"
 "Trigger a build for deploy-prod with parameter env=production"
 "What's in the build queue?"